A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: Introduction

-We can model the imposition of a quarrel in two ways.
-First, we could model it by transforming the original voting structure itself, imposing a constraint on the voting rule mapping each possible complete vote configuration or {\em division} onto outcomes.
-Second, we could model it by keeping the original voting structure intact but transforming the voting situation by imposing constraints on the voting behaviour of the players acting within the structure (Laruelle and Valenciano 2005a).
-In the former case we model quarrelling by reducing or wholly neutralizing the two players' ability effectively to cooperate in the divisions in which they vote together.
-In the latter, by contrast, we model quarrelling by imposing a constraint on the probability distribution of divisions; for example, we reduce or set to zero the probability of divisions in which the two quarrelling players vote together.
 The first approach yields a class of {\em structural} quarrel postulates, based on a structural model of quarrelling, while the second approach yields a class of {\em behavioural} quarrel postulates, based on a behavioural model of quarrelling.
-Although the second approach, insofar as it models a quarrel as a disinclination on the part of the quarrelling players to vote together, is perhaps more intuitive, the first approach, which models a quarrel as the inefficacy of co-action between the quarrelling players, is required for evaluating the reasonability of measures of voting power under the {\em a~priori} assumption of equiprobable divisions.
+The latter approach, insofar as it models a quarrel as a disinclination on the part of the quarrelling players to vote together, is perhaps more intuitive.
+The problem, however, is that it is not suitable for evaluating the reasonability of so-called a priori measures of voting power (such as the Penrose-Banzhaf measure).
+A priori voting power is one's voting power solely in virtue of the formal voting structure itself, that is, the sets of actors, their action profiles, and alternative outcomes on the agenda, as well as the decision function that maps divisions (i.e., combinations of actions) onto outcomes (Felsenthal and Machover 1998, 2003, 2004).
+It therefore abstracts from the power one might have in virtue of the distribution of preferences (and consequent incentives for strategic interaction) within the voting structure -- an abstraction traditionally modelled by assuming equiprobable divisions.
+The behavioural approach is unsuited to evaluating a priori measures because here the probability of each division is already fixed: each division is equiprobable.
 The class of behavioural quarrel postulates, because based on a conception of quarrelling modelled by constraining division probabilities, is suitable only for measures of voting power not restricted to equiprobable divisions.

-Our focus here is on measures of a priori voting power.
-A priori voting power is one's voting power solely in virtue of the formal voting structure itself, that is, the sets of actors, their action profiles, and alternative outcomes on the agenda, as well as the decision function that maps divisions (i.e., combinations of actions) onto outcomes (Felsenthal and Machover 1998, 2003, 2004).
-It therefore abstracts from the power one might have in virtue of the distribution of preferences (and consequent incentives for strategic interaction) within the voting structure -- an abstraction modelled by assuming equiprobable divisions.
-The question we address is the correct formulation of the structural quarrel postulate that any reasonable measure of a priori voting power ought to satisfy.
+Our focus here is on evaluating measures of voting power under the a priori assumption of equiprobable divisions.
+We must therefore turn to the first approach, which models a quarrel as the inefficacy of co-action between the quarrelling players.
+The question we address is therefore the correct formulation of the structural quarrel postulate that any reasonable measure of a priori voting power ought to satisfy.